 Remove the concrete around the drain to expose the flange.
 Use a hammer and chisel to break away the concrete until you have exposed the drain flanges and bolts holding the drain in place.

 Loosen the bolts that are holding the pipe rough-in and the drain into the concrete floor.
-Use the wrench set to determine the proper wrench size to loosen the screws.
+Use a wrench set to determine the proper wrench size to loosen the screws.
 Remove the bolts so that you can remove the top of the drain, known as the drain cover, separating it from the flange and the actual drain attachment.

-Use the screwdriver to help you apply pressure to the drain flange and turn it in either direction until you break the bond with the pipe cement.
+Use a screwdriver to help you apply pressure to the drain flange and turn it in either direction until you break the bond with the pipe cement.
 Place the screwdriver in the old bolt holes from the flange to apply leverage.
 Remove the old drain from the stack.

-Fill the area around the drain with new concrete, covering the flange and bolts.
-Use the flat metal trowel to smooth the new concrete flush with the rest of the concrete floor.
-Remove the tape after the concrete is dry.
+Fill the area around the drain with new concrete, completely covering the flange and bolts.
+Then use a flat metal trowel to smooth the new concrete flush with the rest of the floor.
+Remove the tape after the concrete has had time to dry.